DOLUWAMU-TAIWO/Visitation-service/BOOKING_API.md

 - All date/times should be in `YYYY-MM-DD` format and interpreted as Africa/Lagos time.
 - For booking status transitions, use the appropriate endpoint (accept, reject, cancel).
 - For calendar and booking history, use the provided endpoints for efficient data retrieval.
+- Include `firstName`, `lastName`, and `phoneNumber` in all booking requests.
+- Handle payment updates via the `/api/shortlets/bookings/{bookingId}/payment` endpoint or the `updateBookingPayment` GraphQL mutation.

 ---